Alexander Payne: Early life and education

+Payne received his MFA in 1990 from the UCLA Film School, where he created a thesis film called The Passion of Martin.

 Career

 1985–1996: Short films and film debut

-A short time after getting his MFA from UCLA Film School—and after his successful thesis film The Passion of Martin had attracted industry attention—Payne got a writing/directing deal with Universal Pictures.
+After his successful thesis film The Passion of Martin had attracted industry attention, Payne signed a writing/directing deal with Universal Pictures.
 The ensuing screenplay, which was turned down, ultimately became About Schmidt.
 He says that he cleared about $60,000, which was enough to fund his simple lifestyle at the time for about five years.
-Payne has said he sees his talent as being one of learned economy, referring to the essay written by Tennessee Williams on The Catastrophe of Success.
+Payne has said he sees his talent as being one of learned economy, referring to the essay "The Catastrophe of Success", written by Tennessee Williams.
 During this time Payne worked in various capacities on films and television including directing several films for the Playboy channel.

 Payne co-wrote and directed his first full-length film, Citizen Ruth, which was released in 1996.
 The film is a satirical black comedy revolving around the issue of abortion rights.
 The film stars Laura Dern as a dim-witted woman with substance abuse issues who happens to get pregnant.
 She unexpectedly becomes a pawn of figures from both sides of the abortion debate.
 The film co-stars Kelly Preston, Burt Reynolds, and Tippi Hedren.
 The film premiered at the 1996 Sundance Film Festival where it received favorable reviews.
-In Janet Maslin of The New York Times review she wrote, "There's no easy way out of this predicament, though Mr. Payne does beg the question with skill.
+Janet Maslin of The New York Times wrote, "There's no easy way out of this predicament, though Mr. Payne does beg the question with skill.
 And Citizen Ruth can easily be forgiven for not finding a fully satisfying ending.
 It delivers more than enough lively, gutsy satire along the way."